gchure/phd/src/chapter_04/section_09_discussion.md

 activity of the repressor (due to changes in inducer concentration) do not change the fundamental physics of the system and can all be described by changes in the free energy relative to one another.
-While such a statement is not "surprising", we can now say it with quantitative confidence and use this principle to probe the degree to which physiological perturbations influence the biophysical parameters writ large.
+While such a statement is not "surprising," we can now say it with quantitative confidence and use this principle to probe the degree to which physiological perturbations influence the biophysical parameters writ large.
 With such a framework in hand, we are in the auspicious